Pursue M.E/M.Tech in USA

-GATE 2025 syllabus for Geomatics Engineering- IIT Roorkee has published the GATE 2025 syllabus for Geomatics Engineering on the official website, gate2025.iitr.ac.in.
-Candidates can also download the GATE Geomatics Engineering Syllabus PDF on this page.
-It is crucial to have a thorough understanding of the GATE 2025 syllabus for Geomatics to get a better idea about the GATE 2025 exam.
+GATE 2026 syllabus for Geomatics Engineering- IIT Guwahati will soon publish the GATE syllabus for Geomatics Engineering 2026 on the official website, gate2026.iitg.ac.in.
+Candidates can download the GATE Geomatics Engineering Syllabus PDF on this page once it is released.
+It is crucial to have a thorough understanding of the GATE 2026 syllabus for Geomatics to get a better idea about the GATE 2026 exam.
 To achieve high scores in the GATE exam, candidates should cover the entire exam syllabus.
-The GATE 2025 GE exam will be held on February 15, 2025, afternoon session.
-Read the article below to learn more about the GATE 2025 syllabus for geomatics engineering.
+The GATE 2026 exam will be held on February 7, 8, 14 and 15, 2026.

-With the help of GATE 2025 syllabus for geomatics engineering candidates can check all important topics and chapters in the GATE syllabus.
-GATE 2025 syllabus for geomatics engineering helps the candidates to perform well in examinations.
-Along with the GATE Syllabus for GE candidates are recommended also to check GATE exam pattern.
+With the help of syllabus for geomatics engineering candidates can check all important topics and chapters in the GATE syllabus.
+The syllabus for geomatics engineering helps the candidates to perform well in examinations.
+Along with the syllabus for GE candidates are recommended also to check GATE exam pattern.
+Read the article below to learn more about the GATE 2026 syllabus for geomatics engineering.

 To excel in a Geomatics engineering exam, a strong grasp of the fundamental principles and theories in the field is crucial.
 Becoming familiar with software such as GIS and Remote Sensing, and practicing numerical problems, is essential.
 Additionally, solving GATE previous year question paper's and taking GATE mock tests can help evaluate your level of preparation.

-For those candidates who have chosen Geomatics Engineering (GE) as their subject for the GATE 2025 Exam, it's important to familiarize oneself with the syllabus details.
+For those candidates who have chosen Geomatics Engineering (GE) as their subject for the GATE 2026 exam, it's important to familiarize oneself with the syllabus details.
 Geomatics Engineering is one of the 30 optional papers offered in the exam.
 The syllabus for Geomatics Engineering is divided into two parts - Part A and Part B. Part B comprises two sections - Section 1 and Section 2.
 Part A is compulsory for all candidates, which Part B consists of 2 sections, out of which candidates need to answer one.
 Ensure that you thoroughly go through these sections and prepare accordingly for the exam.

 Subject | Topics |